HubSpot/Baragon/README.md

 ***If using boot2docker replace localhost with the `boot2docker ip`***

 Nginx's config directories that BaragonAgent writes to will also be mounted as volumes in the `docker/configs` folder on your local machine.

-<a id="vagrant"></a>
-## Quickstart with Vagrant

-Baragon comes with Vagrant boxes for easy local development and integration testing.
-Ensure Virtualbox and Vagrant are installed on your machine, then run `vagrant up` inside the `vagrant` folder of the git repo to spin up a Baragon cluster for testing.
-This will spin up the following:
-- A BaragonService instance located at `192.168.33.20:8080/baragon/v2`
-  - Zookeeper will be running on this instance
-- A BaragonAgent instance located at `192.168.33.21:8882/baragon-agent/v2`
-  - The BaragonAgent will be assigned to the `vagrant` loadBalancerGroup
-  - Preconfigured nginx will be running on the BaragonAgent vagrant box, accessible at `192.168.33.21:80`

-Additional vagrant configurations are available and details can be found [here](docs/vagrant.md)

 <a id="ui"></a>
 ## BaragonUI